Healthdirect Free Australian health advice you can count on.

 • Wake your baby to breastfeed if your breasts feel engorged or uncomfortably full.

-• Offer both breasts when you feed — if you’re only feeding on one side, offer the alternate side the next time you feed.
+• Offer both breasts when you feed — if your baby only wants one side, offer the alternate side the next time you feed.

 Resources and support